-- Payments for general obligation bonds are made in the Bond Interest and Redemption Fund. - Payments on certificates of participation are made in the Capital Facilities Fund. - Payments for compensated absences are typically paid in the fund in which the employee is paid. - Payments for the BBVA Compass loan are made in the Capital Facilities Fund.
+- Payments for general obligation bonds are made in the Bond Interest and Redemption Fund. - Payments on certificates of participation are made in the Capital Facilities Fund. - Payments for compensated absences are typically paid in the fund in which the employee is paid. - Payments for the energy loan are made in the Capital Facilities Fund. - Payments for the BBVA Compass loan are made in the Capital Facilities Fund.